Perinatal & Postpartum Program

 Join us the first Thursday of each month from 10:30am-11:30am!

 Check out the flier for our Materni-TEA Support Group!

-The Motherhood Journey group is a 90-minute group that meets once a week to provide new mothers with therapeutic support.
+The Motherhood Journey group meets once a week to provide new mothers with therapeutic support.
 Many women encounter unexpected changes as they welcome a new child into the family.
 This group is an opportunity to join other mothers for open conversations in a safe, nurturing environment.
 Trained group facilitators will offer support and education about what to expect and how to overcome parenting struggles related to changes in mood or anxiety during and after pregnancy.

 Pregnancy Loss and Pregnancy after a Loss

 Pregnancy loss, whether due to a miscarriage or medically induced, strikes a deluge of unexpected emotions for the parents – grief, sadness, anger, confusion and fear.
 Although common, coping with pregnancy loss is rarely discussed openly in our society, leaving couples poorly equipped to handle unanticipated questions around mourning and commemorating the loss, physical and emotional recovery, communicating the news to family and friends, and how to solicit the much-needed support to move forward.